guestbell/docs/docs/services.md

 ## Opening Hours

 Every Service Item needs to have Opening Hours.
 Services can share Opening Hours.
 Edit Existing Opening Hours by clicking on **EDIT** Button in table next to every Opening Hours.
 You can learn more about opening hours [here](opening-hours.md)

+## Shared schedule item

+Imagine you want to create customizable breakfast.
+Guests will be able to choose main, side, drink etc. But you also want to reserve timeslots for the breakfast.
+If you simply set the timeslots up for each of the items, each of them would take up a slot.
+What we want is for the breakfast as a whole to take up a timeslot.
+In this case, you would simply create a **Share schedule item** called Breakfast.
+This will be invisible to guests and added to the order automatically to hold the timeslot.